-Appropriate animal feed will likely draw them into your yard, and no, we aren’t talking trashcan scraps.
+The appropriate animal feed will likely draw them into your yard, and no, we aren’t talking trashcan scraps.
 Birdseed is an easy way to get birds flocking to your home.
-Consider putting in a pond and various plants that attract the type of insects animals feed on.
-Plant trees and shrubbery like wild plum and huckleberry that produce nuts and berries animals love to eat.
+Consider putting in a pond, and various plants that attract the type of insects animals feed on.
+Plant trees and shrubberies like wild plum and huckleberry that produce nuts and berries animals love to eat.
 Let your grass grow high and long in places to encourage rabbits.
-Plant nectar induced plants like lavender to invite bees.
+Plant nectar-induced plants like lavender to invite bees.

 2. Give Shelter

 Give wild animals a reason to set up residence in your yard by providing a safe resting environment where they can raise their young.
 Keep things as natural as possible.
 Don’t get rid of dead trees and shrubbery so quickly.
 Build small log piles to give hedgehogs and amphibians a place to settle.
 Plant a variety of shrubs and trees throughout your property.
 Refrain from frequently mowing the lawn and trimming plants.
 As you allow your yard to overgrow a little, animals will more likely set up home.

 3. Make Water Available

 In addition to the provision of food, another great necessity for the sustainability of animal and plant life is water, and ensuring its availability is crucial.
 Finding a more suitable method of collecting and managing rainwater, as well as the maintenance of its flow to your backyard is an excellent way of ensuring the availability of water.
 Birds are three times more likely to die due to lack of water compared to the lack of food, especially during winter, which makes it necessary to keep the sources of water fresh and clean.